edmondburnett/vael-resources/admin.md

 If CSS/resources are 404'ing / not loading after rebuilding:

-- Make sure all paths in the nginx config are correct
+- Make sure all paths in the nginx config are correct.

+If during `bundle install` while ugrading to the lastest release or reinstalling, it fails with openssl errors like `An error occurred while installing openssl (2.2.0), and Bundler cannot continue`, this is due to some library version differents with the latest Ubuntu 22.04 vs the Ubuntu 20.04 expected by Mastodon's install.

+- Run `sudo apt install libssl1.0-dev`.
+This will remove the packages: `libcurl4-openssl-dev libpq-dev libssl-dev`
+- Re-run `bundle install`, it should now complete successfully.
+- Now re-install `libcurl4-openssl-dev libpq-dev libssl-dev` (required by everything else)
+- Proceed with the remainder of the update steps.

 # Email